Ashburn, VA

 But experts said there are some hidden dangers you should know about before firing up the grill.

 Research shows that cooking meat under intense heat on the grill can put you at a higher risk for cancers, including colorectal, breast, stomach and pancreatic cancers.
-According to Karen Collins, nutrition adviser for the American Institute for Cancer Research (AICR), two cancer-causing compounds can form when meat is cooked on the grill: HCAs and PAHs.
+According to Karen Collins, nutrition advisor for the American Institute for Cancer Research (AICR), two cancer-causing compounds can form when meat is cooked on the grill: HCAs and PAHs.

 HCAs, or heterocyclic amines, are formed when animal protein is exposed to intense heat.
 PAHs, or polycyclic aromatic hydrocarbons, form in smoke and are deposited on meat.
 Most often, this occurs when fat from meat drips onto charcoal or another heat source, causing smoke to develop.